AhmedElsherbini/PADLOC_stats/README.md

 Currently, two Excel files.

-1- "prefix"_frequency.xlsx (The general one summary of the whole run).
+1- "prefix"_frequency.xlsx (The general one like a summary of systems per the whole run).

 Here you have the "frequency" of each system in your genomes and a relative frequency.
 Well, what is the relative frequency?
 The relative frequency is the outcome of dividing the frequency/ number of genomes.